 It’s not easy when you’ve just started your business in China

-1/ Distributors will not trust
+1/ Distributors will not trust you at first

 You must find distributors and resellers for your product or, if you have a large budget, open your own stores.
 The sales infrastructure is very different in China.